 Always take the van for a test drive, even if the price is right and it suits your needs on paper.
 Remember, you’ve got to drive it, so make sure it’s comfortable and that you like the feel of it; here’s what else you should consider:

 • the engine should start first time and there shouldn’t be any rattling or clanking as you accelerate

 • the engine also shouldn’t produce any smoke, or burning smells – these are indicators that something could be very wrong

 • check tyres are within the legal limit and that wear and tear is evenly spread (if it isn’t the alignment might be off)

 • when you brake, there shouldn’t be any noise, if there is, then the brakes might need to be replaced

 • make sure all the controls and instruments are in working order, such as lights, indicators and fuel gauge

 • look for touch ups on the paintwork – are they hiding something?

-Consider running costs
+Van running costs and emissions

 Think about image